willmurphyscode/intro-rust-talk/talking.md

 problems Rust was trying to solve: If we oversimplify a bit, we can think of this problem as "Ruby is slow and C++ is dangerous."

+// TODO: I'd like a little more info on Ruby's translation of source code into
+// executable code here.

 Let's unpack that a bit. _Why_ is Ruby slow?
 Basically, Ruby is slow because it's interpreted, and has a garbage collector.
 Being interpreted means that Ruby source code is translated from Ruby into instructions the CPU can execute while your program